Popstar: Never Stop Never Stopping

-Popstar: Never Stop Never Stopping is a 2016 American mockumentary musical comedy film directed by Akiva Schaffer and Jorma Taccone and written by and starring Andy Samberg, Taccone, and Schaffer.
-The trio also co-produced the film with Judd Apatow and Rodney Rothman.
-Sarah Silverman, Tim Meadows, Imogen Poots, Joan Cusack, and Maya Rudolph appear in supporting roles.
+Popstar: Never Stop Never Stopping is a 2016 American mockumentary musical comedy film directed by Akiva Schaffer and Jorma Taccone from a screenplay written by and starring Andy Samberg, Taccone, and Schaffer.
+The trio, collectively known as The Lonely Island, also co-produced the film with Judd Apatow and Rodney Rothman.
+Sarah Silverman, Tim Meadows, Imogen Poots, Joan Cusack, Maya Rudolph, and Chris Redd appear in supporting roles.

-The film was released on June 3, 2016, by Universal Pictures, and it became a box-office bomb, grossing just over $9 million and failing to meet its budget of $20 million.
-Despite this, it received positive reviews from critics and has developed a cult following.
+The film was released on June 3, 2016, by Universal Pictures, and became a box-office bomb, grossing just over $9 million against a budget of $20 million.
+It received generally positive reviews from critics, and has since developed a cult following.

 Plot

-Conner Friel is a musical prodigy at an early age, and he forms a pop rap group dubbed "The Style Boyz" with his childhood friends Lawrence Dunn and Owen Bouchard.
-They almost instantly gain fame in the music industry and inspire many of today's musicians.
-However, after failing to receive credit for writing Conner's guest verse on a popular single, Lawrence leaves.
+Conner Friel, a musical prodigy, forms a pop rap group dubbed "The Style Boyz" with his childhood friends Lawrence Dunn and Owen Bouchard at a young age.
+They almost instantly gain fame in the music industry and inspire many modern musicians, who extol Conner and the group in mock interviews.
+However, after failing to receive credit for writing a guest verse that propelled Conner to stardom (the Catchphrase Verse), Lawrence leaves the group.